minoring/DQN/README.md

 ## (Working in Progress...)

 This project implement DQN paper in Atari 2600 environment.
-The goal is to train an agent as similar as possible to original paper [DQN nature](https://www.nature.com/articles/nature14236) (such as preprocessing, frame skip, other hyperparameters...).
+The goal is to train an agent as similar as possible to original paper [DQN nature](https://www.nature.com/articles/nature14236) (such as preprocessing, frame skip, other hyperparameters... though there are some modification for practical reasons).

 ## Requirements
 ```